AWARD PROGRAM OVERVIEW

 - Members of the judiciary

-Note: Nominations of any individual under the age of 19 must be accompanied by the permission of a parent or guardian
+Nominations of any individual under the age of 19 must be accompanied by a letter of permission from the nominee’s parent or guardian stating that they are aware of the nomination.

 SELECTION OF AWARDEES

-The selection committee for the British Columbia Reconciliation Award includes representation by Indigenous Elders and BC First Nations leadership.
-The committee reviews the nominations and selects the award recipients.
-The decision of the committee is final.
+The independent jury panel for the BC Reconciliation Award includes representation by Indigenous Elders and BC First Nations leadership.
+The jury panel reviews the nominations and selects the awardees.
+The decision of the jury panel is final.
 Nominees are notified only if selected for an award.
-The British Columbia Reconciliation Award is awarded by the Lieutenant Governor on the recommendation of the selection committee.
+The BC Reconciliation Award is awarded by the Lieutenant Governor on the recommendation of the jury panel.

+Award recipients receive a commemorative certificate plaque signed and presented by the Lieutenant Governor and BC Achievement Board Member, the BC Achievement medallion and lapel pin designed by renowned First Nations artist, Robert Davidson, OC, OBC, and artwork created by the Crabtree McLennan Emerging Artist in First Nations Art.
 The awards shall be presented to the recipients as arranged by the Office of the Lieutenant Governor.
-This may occur in community, or at other locations, to be determined during the year of the awards.
-Awardees receive a commemorative certificate plaque signed and presented by the Lieutenant Governor and BC Achievement Board Member, the BC Achievement medallion and lapel pin designed by renowned First Nations artist, Robert Davidson, OC, OBC, and artwork created by the Crabtree McLennan Emerging Artist in First Nations Art.
-In addition, BC Achievement curates an online #shinethelightbc campaign, highlighting each awardee’s accomplishments, through its social media platforms with a daily focus on individual awardees.

 HOW TO NOMINATE / APPLY